This topic describes how Zendesk admins work with the Zendesk Agent Workspace.

 - Add email addresses.

 Use the Email administration page to add any additional email address you want to use on your site, set email preferences, or customize your email templates.
-For more information, see Getting started with email.
+For more information, see A complete guide to understanding email in Zendesk.

 - Add Support agents.

 Use the People administration page to add and manage Zendesk users, groups, and organizations.
 Each new agent you add receives a welcome email and verification link.
 For more information, see Adding agents and admins.

 To use live chat in the Agent Workspace, make sure Chat is set up on your account.
 This includes: